thelonious/kld-array-iterators/README.md

 * Iterator - a simple in-order walk of the provided args or array
 * Reverse Iterator - a reverse walk of the provided args or array
 * Random Iterator - a random walk of the provided args or array.
-All items are visited once and only once
+All items are visited once and only once.
+The order is preserved between calls to "reset".
+The items can be randomized again by calling "shuffle". "reset" should be called after calling "shuffle".
 * Subset Iterator - a walk of all of the non-empty subsets of the provided args or array
 * Permutation Iterator - a walk of all permutations of the provided args or array